zackarno/boring_but_important_notes/README.md

 ## `{targets}`

 I've trouble shot this same problem more than once even though it's very simple.
-When `tar_load_everything()` gives error it's often because targets/names are no longer in pipeling.
+When `tar_load_everything()` gives error it's often because targets/names are no longer in pipeline.
 Quickest fix is `targets::tar_prune()`